 In English:

-SCANN (Social Cognition & Affective Neurosciences in Neurodegeneration) is a team of the Lille Neuroscience & Cognition institute (Inserm Research Unit 1172), based at the University Hospital of Lille, France.
+SCANN (Social Cognition & Affective Neurosciences in Neurodegeneration) is a team of the Lille Neuroscience & Cognition institute (Inserm Research Unit 1172), based at Lille, France.
 It is part of the INTERACTIONS lab (INTEgrative Research in AffectIve, CogniTIve and sOcial NeuroSciences) directed by Drs.
 M. Bertoux & F. D'Hondt.

-SCANN relies on different methodological approaches from experimental & social psychology, theoretical & clinical neuropsychology, data-driven statistics and brain imaging, with both neurotypical participants and patients with focal brain lesion or, more frequently, patients with a neuro-evolutive condition.
+SCANN relies on different methodological approaches from experimental & social psychology, theoretical & clinical neuropsychology, data-driven statistics, artifical intelligence, and brain imaging, with both neurotypical participants and patients with focal brain lesion or, more frequently, patients with a neuro-evolutive condition.

 Fostering on collaborative research, SCANN is the coordinator team of the International Network on Social Cognition Disorders.